ABOUT THE ONTARIO SIRES STAKES PROGRAM

 The Ontario Sires Stakes program consists of a series of races for two and three year old trotters and pacers, held at tracks across Ontario from May to November of each year.

 The program is funded by the Ontario horse racing industry through a provincial levy imposed on wagering at the rate of 3% of total wagering.
 In addition, 0.3% of wagering is dedicated to the program by the standardbred horse people from the pari-mutuel tax reduction provided to the industry by the Ontario government.
 The purses are further enhanced by stallion levies, nomination and sustaining payments and starting fees.

 The Program consists of two tiers of racing, a Grassroots Series and a Gold Series.
-In the Grassroots series there are six legs, and a Grassroots Championship race for each category of age, sex and gait.
+In the Grassroots series there are five legs, a Grassroots Semi-Final and Grassroots Championship race for each category of age, sex and gait.
 The Gold series consists of 5 legs, followed by a Super Final at the end of the season for each category of age, sex and gait.

 The foundation of the Ontario Sires Stakes program is the stallions registered with the program.
 To be eligible to the program the stallion must be owned or leased by an Ontario resident, and stand in the Province for his entire breeding season.
 Dual Hemisphere stallions must remain in the province of Ontario for 170 consecutive days.
 Only foals resulting from a mating between a mare in the Northern Hemisphere and a stallion registered for the OSS program are eligible for nomination to the Ontario Sires Stakes.

 Overnight Conditions for Ontario Sired Horses

 OSS 2-Year-Old Sustaining

 May 15, 2018